 Steph and I walked straight down 5th to Washington Square Park.
 This way, we got to pop in and out of the shops (and Starbucks) along the way, and we passed by the Chrysler, Empire State, and the Flat Iron buildings.

 With our mission accomplished, we walked around a bit before heading to lunch on the opposite side of the island (queue that 25 km of walking).
-Greenwich village is great because it’s not a super popular spot for tourists (unless you’re outside the friends apartment) and you can enjoy the architecture in peace and quiet.
-There’s also tons of little shops and coffee stops and it’s just all around lowkey and lovely.
+Greenwich village is great because it’s not a super popular spot for tourists (unless you’re outside the friends apartment).
+You can enjoy the architecture in peace and quiet.
+There’s also tons of little shops and coffee shops.
+It’s just all around lowkey and lovely.
 Since it’s so close to Tribeca and Soho, you could easily spend a morning shopping and then head to the village for a lowkey walk-around afternoon, or vice versa.

-Another old favourite of mine is Central Park and, more specifically Bathesda Fountain, you’ll remember this if you were around last time I went.
-I honestly just think Central Park is one of the calmest and most romantic places in the world – but romantic just in the sense that you feel really at peace and thoughtful walking around there.
-Last time we went it was basically dead because it was so freezing, but this time there were plenty of street vendors and artists and people.
+Another old favourite of mine is Central Park and, more specifically Bathesda Fountain.
+You’ll remember this if you were around last time I went.
+Even on a short New York City getaway, Bathesda Fountain is a necessary visit for me.
+I honestly just think Central Park is one of the calmest and most romantic places in the world.
+But romantic in the sense that you feel really at peace and thoughtful walking around there.
+Last time we went it was basically dead because it was so freezing, but this time there were plenty of street vendors and artists and people enjoying the sun.

-I swear every time I go to the Brooklyn Bridge I’m so exhausted from walking there that we take a break at the little park right next to it.
+Every time I go to the Brooklyn Bridge I’m so exhausted from walking there that we take a break at the little park right next to it.
+But isn’t it pretty?!

 My feet were done after this, but it was totally worth it.
-We didn’t get a chance to go to Brooklyn this time around which was too bad but I’m happy I at least made it to the bridge again.
+We didn’t get a chance to go to Brooklyn this time around.
+Too bad, but I’m happy I at least made it to the bridge again.
 Next time I’m taking the subway there though.

-There are churches and cathedrals all around the island and I’ve never bothered to go in one before.
-The architecture was incredible – my poor quality iPhone pictures don’t do it justice. 😦 This was one place I couldn’t believe I had been missing out on before, and I’ll definitely take the time to check out some more of these in the future.
+There are churches and cathedrals all around the Manhattan and I’ve never bothered to go in one before.
+The architecture was incredible.
+My poor quality iPhone pictures don’t do it justice.
+This was one place I couldn’t believe I had been missing out on before.
+I’ll definitely take the time to check out some more of these in the future.

 I also, obviously, enjoyed a lot of incredible food.
 There are awesome bakeries and food shops literally everywhere in NYC.
 I picked up some little cakes on my way back to the hotel one night and basically just lived the dream.